sababado/AndroidApkRename/README.md

 `timestamp`.
 * `flavors` A mapping of flavor version codes and their names.
 The version codes are the same ones specified in the `productFlavors` block.
+* `useFlavorNameAsAppName` Default is false.
+Set to true to use the name specified in the `flavors` mapping in place of the `applicationName`.

 Either a `buildType` or a `variant` must be provided.
 If both are provided then the variant will only be counted if it falls under one of the provided build types.